Sandboxes and "moisture farmers" simulations are DAMN boring

 All those complaints are true.
 We can take a semi-successful game like Eve-Online, the best sandbox and PvP game out there at the moment, and the very first complaint we'll hear is that it is boring.
 In fact it HAS boring activities.
 Grinding missions is boring, travel is boring, hauling stuff and trade is boring, mining is boring.
 And so on.
 All these are boring activities that we suffer in this game because there's something in the background that starts to "emerge".
 The control of territories, the tensions between the alliances and all the other forms of emergent gameplay that make this game unique compared to more directed and caged games where the players have very little control over what they can do and the direction that the game can take.
 It's like saying that the qualities of a sandbox come with a price.

 Okay.
-If you ask Raph about these problems he will say that the "embedded mini-games" that are part of a sandbox should be all equally fun.
-Crafting, harvesting resources, dancing...
-All these activities shouldn't be sidelines, but fun games on their own.
+If you ask Raph about these problems he will say that the “embedded mini-games” that are part of a sandbox should be all equally fun.
+Crafting, harvesting resources, dancing… All these activities shouldn’t be sidelines, but fun games on their own.
 Equally significant possibilities that need to be reiterated and polished till they are all fun and entertaining.
-He'll explain this better, of course.
-But this is pretty much the juice of what he says.

 My idea revolves around the role of NPCs.
 These NPCs would serve two purpose in a player-driven world:

-2- Automate the boring activites
+2- Automate the boring activities

 Conquering and "managing" a territory would mean being able to spawn NPCs.
 Like in a RTS where you create "peons" units and send them to mine gold or cut down trees for the wood.